riolp9991/alphorder/README.md

 This method will receive a param more that the previous one: an array of strings to match

-> The target will be moved if any of the keywords is founded on its name
+> The target will be moved if any of the keywords is found on its name

 ```python
 Alphorder.sort("/path/to/folder", "second path", ["sort", "alph"])